-32. The Subgrantee certifies that state and national criminal background checks will be conducted annually for any and all individuals acting on behalf of the Subgrantee including: regular volunteers, employees, contractors, relatives, etc. prior to their employment, whether or not they have direct contact with students.
-In addition, the Subgrantee agrees to develop and utilize written policies on how the criminal background check results will be used in hiring and volunteer practices.
-The Subgrantee certifies that it will abide by GaDOE's Conflict of Interest and 33.
-Disclosure Policy.
-Applicants with a conflict of interest must submit a disclosure notice.
-The Subgrantee understands that 21 st CCLC grant funds will not be used for 34. lobbying the executive or legislative branches of the Federal government in 54. connection with contracts, grants, or loans and will report payments made with unappropriated funds for lobbying purposes.
-25 The Subgrantee will comply with the Family Education Rights and Privacy Act of 35.
-1974.
 Subgrantee will comply with all Federal statutes relating to nondiscrimination.
-These include but are not limited to Title VI of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color, or national origin; Title IX of the 26 Education Amendments of 1972, which prohibits discrimination on the basis of sex; 36.
-Section 504 of the Rehabilitation Act of 1973, which prohibits discrimination on the basis of handicaps; and the Age Discrimination Act of 1975, which prohibits discrimination on the basis of age, and the Americans with Disabilities Act of 1990, which prohibits discrimination on a basis of disability.
-In accordance with the Federal Drug-Free Workplace and Community Act Amendments of 1989 and the Drug-Free Workplace Act of 1988, the Subgrantee understands that the unlawful manufacture, distribution, dispensing, possession, or 37. use of a controlled substance, marijuana, or dangerous drug is prohibited at geographic locations at which individuals are directly engaged in the performance of work pursuant to the 21 st CCLC grant.
-The Subgrantee will establish and communicate to all students, parents, and staff its 38. procedure whereby anyone suspecting fraud, waste, or abuse involving 21 st CCLC 50. funds shall call or write the appropriate authorities.
-The 21 st CCLC grant has been accepted adapted by the local Board of Education 39.
+These include but are not limited to Title VI of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color, or national origin; Title IX of the Education Amendments of 1972, 36. which prohibits discrimination on the basis of sex; Section 504 of the Rehabilitation Act of 1973, which prohibits discrimination on the basis of handicaps; and the Age Discrimination Act of 1975, which prohibits discrimination on the basis of age, and the Americans with Disabilities Act of 1990, which prohibits discrimination on a basis of disability.
+In accordance with the Federal Drug-Free Workplace and Community Act Amendments of 1989 and the Drug-Free Workplace Act of 1988, the Subgrantee understands that the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance, marijuana, 37. or dangerous drug is prohibited at geographic locations at which individuals are directly engaged in the performance of work pursuant to the 21st CCLC grant.
+The Subgrantee will establish and communicate to all students, parents, and staff its procedure 38. whereby anyone suspecting fraud, waste, or abuse involving 21st CCLC funds shall contact the appropriate authorities.
+The 21st CCLC grant award(s) and amount has been accepted by the local Board of Education 39.
 (LEAs) or local Board of Directors (non-LEAs).
-(LEAS) of local Board of Difectors (Holf-LEAS).